Revisiting the $DD^\ast$ chiral interactions with the local momentum-space regularization up to the third order and the nature of $T_{cc}^+$: Numerical results and discussions

 We first study the pole trajectory of $DD^\ast$ scattering T-matrix in the isoscalar channel with the contact interactions being kept up to NLO [including the Eqs.~\eqref{eq:vcto0}-\eqref{eq:vcto2} in effective potentials], and the cutoff is in the range $520-600$ MeV.
 We notice that the binding solution begins to appear when $\Lambda\approx600$ MeV in this case.
-The pole trajectory is very similar to the case in which the contact interaction is kept up to N$^2$LO [including the Eqs.~\eqref{eq:vcto0}-\eqref{eq:vcto4} in effective potentials, and the result in this case is shown in Fig.~\ref{fig:pole}].
-In this case, the pole appears when $\Lambda\approx520$ MeV, and the pole mass approaches to the experimental value when $\Lambda\simeq560$ MeV.
-From Fig.~\eqref{fig:pole}, one also sees that the binding becomes deeper with the increasing of cutoff, while the half width is almost insensitive to the cutoff.
-The width of $\Tcc$ is around $80$ keV in our calculations, which is about two times larger than the measured value $47.8\pm1.9$ keV with an unitarized Breit-Wigner profile in Ref.~\cite{LHCb:2021vvq,LHCb:2021auc}.
+The pole trajectory is very similar to the case in which the contact interaction is kept up to N$^2$LO [including the Eqs.~\eqref{eq:vcto0}-\eqref{eq:vcto4} in effective potentials], and the result in this case is shown in Fig.~\ref{fig:pole}.
+In this case, the pole appears when $\Lambda\approx520$ MeV, and the pole mass approaches the experimental value when $\Lambda\simeq560$ MeV.
+From Fig.~\eqref{fig:pole}, one also sees that the binding becomes deeper with the increasing of cutoff, while the half-width is not very insensitive to the cutoff.